Early Care and Education - Associate in Applied Science (AAS) (5506)

 Do you envision working with children for your career?
 Do you enjoy explaining concepts and nurturing young minds?
 Our Early Care and Education program can provide the foundation you need for a career in this rewarding field.
 After completing our program and earning your associate degree, you will be prepared to obtain a job caring for and educating children up to nine years in age in childcare centers or after- school programs.
-Our program is accredited by the National Association for the Education of Young Children (NAEYC).
+The Early Care and Education AAS and the Early Childhood-Elementary Education AA are accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children (NAEYC).
+1401 H St. NW, Suite 600, Washington, DC 20005.
+(202) 232-8777.
+The accreditation term runs from July 2019 through July 2026.
+For more information on our program assessment data, View Education Program Data (pdf), Early Childcare Program Outcome Data (pdf).

 Our program prepares you to enter the workforce to care for and educate children from birth to nine years of age in childcare setting.
 Once you complete our program, you can pursue a career in a childcare or school-age care program as: